|Austrian 20 Euro Commemoratives

 ship caught in the ice behind them.

-sailing the north-east passage around Russia to the Bering Straits and the Pacific, were the naval officer, Karl Weyprecht,
+the north-east passage around Russia to the Bering Straits and the Pacific, were the naval officer, Karl Weyprecht, and the

-She was constructed in the northern German port of Bremerhaven especially for the expedition, and was named the
+was constructed in the northern German port of Bremerhaven especially for the expedition, and was named the Admiral

-Admiral Tegetthoff after the great Austrian seaman who had died the year before.
-They set sail on 13th June, 1872, but
+Tegetthoff after the great Austrian seaman who had died the year before.
+They set sail on 13th June, 1872, but after reaching

 On 30th August, 1873, land was sighted to the north-west.
 Jubilant with renewed hope, they named their discovery “Franz